App hardening: the right settings per app

 Otherwise messages are visible in push notifications on the lock screen.

-Hide phone number Settings → Privacy → Phone number → Who can see my number → Nobody
+Limit phone number visibility Settings → Privacy → Phone number → Who can see my number → Nobody

 Advanced